MetisProtocol/mcp-yield/README.md

 ### Available Tools

-- `getAllPools`: Get all pools from all supported protocols
+- `getAllYield`: Retrieve yield information from all supported protocols in a unified format.
-- `getPoolsByProtocol`: Get pools from a specific protocol
+- `getYieldByProtocol`: Retrieve yield information from a specific protocol (e.g., AAVE, Hercules, Netswap, Enki).
-- `getTopApyPools`: Get top pools sorted by APY
+- `getTopYield`: Retrieve the top yield information for a set number of yield sources, sorted by APY.
-- `getPoolsByToken`: Get pools containing a specific token
+- `getYieldByToken`: Retrieve yield sources containing a specific token.
-- `getHighApyPools`: Get pools with APY above a threshold
-- `getTotalTvl`: Get total value locked (TVL) across all protocols
+- `getTotalTvl`: Retrieve the total value locked (TVL) across all protocols.
-- `get-lending-yields`: Get lending yield opportunities with filtering options
-- `get-total-tvl`: Get total TVL across all protocols

 ### Example Queries